docsforadobe/premiere-plugin-guide/docs/exporters/suites.rst

 MakeVideoRendererForTimeline()
 ********************************************************************************

-Similar to MakeVideoRenderer, but for use by renderer plug-ins.
+Similar to MakeVideoRenderer, but for use by renderer plugins.

 Creates a video renderer, in preparation to get rendered video from the host.